Home avatar

 Use Case

-Imagine your extension wants to provide a configuration as an injectable bean to communicate with a third-party API.
-You need to tell Quarkus which bean instance to inject and with what values.
+Imagine your extension needs to provide a configuration as an injectable bean to communicate with a third-party API.
+You’ll need to instruct Quarkus on which bean instance to inject and with what values.